-- A: The two proposals to be voted on at the Annual Meeting are as follows: - To elect the six director nominees named in the Proxy Statement to serve until our next annual meeting or until their successors have been elected and qualified; and - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+- A: The three proposals to be voted on at the Annual Meeting are as follows: - 1.
+To elect the six director nominees named in the Proxy Statement to serve until our next annual meeting or until their successors have been elected and qualified; - 2.
+To approve an amendment to the Company's 2015 Omnibus Equity Incentive Plan (the "Omnibus Incentive Plan") to increase the number of authorized shares reserved for issuance under the Omnibus Incentive Plan; and - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.